 HADEN GUEST 1:38

-Now, adding an extra layer of meaning, I think, to, to Sofia and Deragh’s time here at Harvard is the visit that's planned tomorrow to Houghton, to view the actual Wittkin papers, as well as other treasures selected by Leslie Morris.
-Now, once you see tonight's films, you're going to understand the--really, I think, wonderful, resonant, poetic irony that Houghton is actually under renovation.
-And so there's been so many, I think--these films deal with this kind of—ohhhh…this desire to get ever, ever closer to the elusive object in the archive.
-And so it's, I think it's quite wonderful that, that Houghton itself--is symbolically, let's say--inaccessible, while its collections, of course, remain ever accessible and, in fact, in a wonderfully renovated, new reading--temporary reading room in Widener Library.
-So I really want to celebrate Houghton's ability to pull that off--at the same time, acknowledge again, what I think is quite poetic irony.
-I want to ask everybody to please turn off any cell phones, electronic device that you have.
-Please join us for the conversation that will follow, with myself, Leslie Morris, and the two filmmakers who I ask you now to join me in welcoming--Sofia Bohdanowicz and Deragh Campbell.
+Now, adding an extra layer of meaning, I think, to Sofia and Deragh’s time here at Harvard is the visit that's planned tomorrow to Houghton, to view the actual Wittkin papers, as well as other treasures selected by Leslie Morris.
+Now, once you see tonight's films, you're going to understand the—really, I think, wonderful, resonant, poetic irony that Houghton is actually under renovation.
+And so there's been so many, I think—these films deal with this kind of—ohhhh…this desire to get ever, ever closer to the elusive object in the archive.
+And so it's, I think it's quite wonderful that, that Houghton itself—is symbolically, let's say—inaccessible, while its collections, of course, remain ever accessible and, in fact, in a wonderfully renovated, new temporary reading room in Widener Library.
+So I really want to celebrate Houghton's ability to pull that off.
+At the same time, acknowledge again, what I think is quite poetic irony.
+I want to ask everybody to please turn off any cell phones, electronic devices that you have.
+Please join us for the conversation that will follow, with myself, Leslie Morris, and the two filmmakers who I ask you now to join me in welcoming Sofia Bohdanowicz and Deragh Campbell.

 SOFIA BOHDANOWICZ 3:12